This is one time the crew of New York actually did something right.

 I think the American people understand that.

-Well, she's right, because the very own ABC Washington Post poll, 60% say stick it out, don't leave.
+Well, she's right because the very own ABC Washington Post poll, 60% say stick it out, don't leave.

 Clear majorities are optimistic about the outcome over there and know full well what we face.

-You're gonna get he's gonna tell you how hard it is.
+He's going to tell you how hard it is.

-It's Not misled anybody about this in one area.
+He's not misled anybody about this in one area.

-And libs keep trying to talk about, well, they misjudged this aftermath.
+And Libs keep trying to talk about, well, they misjudged this aftermath.

 This didn't plan for the peace.

-Well, do this right.
+Do this right.

-Didn't do that right.
+Didn't do that.

 He won't admit mistakes.